 Chronic health problems can be treated by either focusing on the symptoms, or by looking deeper to seek out, understand, and address the origins and causes of declining health.
-Traditional medicine focuses on the symptoms of disease and analyzes these symptoms to arrive at either a diagnosis of a disease or in some cases classification of the symptoms into a syndrome.
+Traditional medicine focuses on the symptoms of the disease and analyzes these symptoms to arrive at either a diagnosis of a disease or in some cases classification of the symptoms into a syndrome.
 Treatment is usually then provided through medication designed to change or control the symptoms.

-Is this approach a natural solution?
+Is this functional medicine approach a natural solution?

 This system of symptom management may reduce or control the symptoms, but often results in side effects that lead to new symptoms that must be addressed by additional medications.
-Sadly, using drugs to mask symptoms typically does not lead to resolution of the disease.
+Sadly, using drugs to mask symptoms typically does not lead to a resolution of the disease.
 Instead, the underlying disease process often continues unchecked and the prescription treatment often becomes a lifelong treatment protocol with no exit strategy.
 In addition to the potential side effects, medications can lead to drug-induced nutritional deficiencies.
-These in turn can cause a whole new set of problems or symptoms.
+These, in turn, can cause a whole new set of problems or symptoms.
 According to a recent study in the British Medical Journal, medical errors are the third leading cause of death in the United States behind cancer and heart disease.

 Why does this happen?

 Because traditional mainstream medicine is prescription drug focused.
 Most physicians don’t have training in nutrition or natural healing principles.
 This lack of fundamental health knowledge is fueled by the huge influence the drug companies have over what is taught in medical schools.
-Furthermore, the drug companies are allowed to advertise to consumers directly, which feeds a patient mindset that the answer to their health problems is found in a prescription medication.
+Furthermore, the drug companies are allowed to advertise to consumers directly, which feeds a patient mindset that the answer to their health problems is found in prescription medication.
 Besides the obvious unethical conflict this creates for patients and for physicians, it drives the broad application of medicines to treat symptoms.
 This masking of symptoms can lead to complacent patients who take their medications while the underlying disease process continues unabated.

-Could Functional Medicine be right for you?
+Could Functional Medicine or a Functional Nutritionist be right for you?

 Functional Medicine/Functional Nutrition focuses on factors that can be changed to improve health and wellness.
 To that extent, Functional Nutrition does not use medications, controlled substances, or surgeries to manage symptoms.
 Instead, it seeks to identify the origins of health problems so that appropriate protocols can be developed and implemented.
 It utilizes lifestyle factors such as stress reduction and exercise coupled with nutritional support via diet and supplementation protocols to help a patient return to health.

 Addressing health problems via Functional Nutrition requires that each individual be seen as one possessing unique biochemistry.
-Everyone has been impacted by their genes, environment and lifestyle.
-To that extent two individuals with similar symptoms could have totally different contributing causes to their condition.
+Everyone has been impacted by their genes, environment, and lifestyle.
+To that extent, two individuals with similar symptoms could have totally different contributing causes to their condition.
 Accordingly, Functional Nutrition’s support and lifestyle management will be unique and designed specifically for each individual.

 In a Functional Nutrition practice, a partnership must be formed between the physician and the patient.
 While the physician can provide investigation, analysis, guidance, and coaching, the patient must take an active role in the health recovery process.
 The best results are obtained when the patient understands what factors have contributed to their current health condition and then takes appropriate steps to support his/her body’s healing process.
 Complacency and non-participation simply will not work.

-To that extent, the action plan for health recovery involves:
+The action plan for health recovery involves:

 - A comprehensive health history